oktadev/okta-blog/_source/_posts/2018-05-22-simple-multifactor-authentication-in-node.md

 ## Learn More About Node and Secure Multi-Factor Authentication with Okta

-If you've learned anything today, hopefully, it's that securing your application doesn't need to be scary.
+Securing your application doesn't need to be scary.
 You can add robust user sign-on with multi-factor authentication in a single afternoon without breaking a sweat!
 Your users can rest assured that their data is in good hands.

 If you'd like to learn more about Node, Okta, and authentication or MFA, take a look at these resources, as well as the rest of the Okta developer blog: